 How to Apply

 Undergraduate students from across the University may apply for entrance to the Global Studies - Global Development Studies major in January of their second year.
-We will begin accepting applications from the Class of 2020 in January 2018.
-Applications are due by 11:59 PM on Friday, March 2, 2018.
+We will begin accepting applications from the Class of 2022 in January 2020.
+Applications are due by 11:59 PM on Tuesday, February 25, 2020.
 Applicants may apply to no more than two of the tracks offered in Global Studies.
-The admissions committee will complete their review and send notifications to applicants by March 31, 2018.
-All accepted students must declare the GSSJ major by April 15, 2018 in order to reserve a place in the major.
+The admissions committee will complete their review and send notifications to applicants by March 6, 2020.
+All accepted students must declare the GDS major by April 1, 2020 in order to reserve a place in the major.

 Newly admitted transfer students who will begin their third year in the fall semester can apply for entrance to the major in May, as soon as they have been notified of their admission to the University.
 We will not accept transfer applications after June 1; students will be notified of the result of their application by June 5.

 Policy on Double Majors

 You will need the following documents in order to complete your application.
 Once you have them prepared, email your materials in a single PDF file to email@example.com.
 If you are applying to more than one track, please be sure to email each application separately.